National Film Board of Canada: Former studios and departments

-Still Photography Division

-Upon its merger with the Canadian Government Motion Picture Bureau in 1941, the NFB's mandate expanded to include motion as well as still pictures, resulting in the creation of the Still Photography Division of the NFB.

-From 1941 to 1984, the Division commissioned freelance photographers to document every aspect of life in Canada.
-These images were widely distributed through publication in various media.

-In 1985, this Division officially became the Canadian Museum of Contemporary Photography.

-The division's work is the subject of a 2013 book by Carleton University art professor Carol Payne entitled The Official Picture: The National Film Board of Canada’s Still Photography Division and the Image of Canada, 1941-1971, published by the McGill-Queen's University Press.

-Facilities in Montreal and Toronto

 As part of the 2012 budget cuts, the NFB announced that it was forced to close its Toronto Mediatheque and Montreal CineRobotheque public facilities.
 They ceased to operate as of September 1, 2012.
-In September 2013, the Université du Québec à Montréal announced that it had acquired the CineRobotheque for its communications faculty.
+In September 2013, the University of Quebec in Montreal (Université du Québec à Montréal) announced that it had acquired the CineRobotheque for its communications faculty.

 People

 Government Film Commissioners

 As stipulated in the National Film Act of 1950, the person who holds the position of Government Film Commissioner is the head of the NFB.
-As of December 2014, the 16th commissioner of the NFB is Claude Joli-Coeur, who first joined the NFB in 2003 and had previously served as interim commissioner.
+As of 2022, the 17th commissioner of the NFB is Suzanne Guèvremont, who will also be the chairperson for a five-year term.
+Before Guèvremont, the 16th commissioner of the NFB was Claude Joli-Coeur, who led the NFB for nearly nine years and was the agency's longest serving commissioner joining first in 2003 under Jacques Bensimon.
+Jolie-Coeur also served as interim commissioner from 2006 to 2007 under Tom Perlmutter.